 Mr. Freid’s consulting and expert witness sole focus is on electronic device companies and products – from high-volume computers and cell phones to low volume build-to-order systems, with wide variety of special certifications and production processes.

-Mr. Freid is well experienced in expert testimony, argument research, document review and analysis, rebuttal and report preparation, mergers and acquisitions, restructuring.
-Examples of expert witness projects:
+Mr. Freid is well experienced in expert testimony, argument research, document review and analysis, rebuttal and report preparation.

 - Contract Manufacturing